czottmann/obsidian-actions-uri/docs/routes/daily-note.md

 ## `/daily-note/prepend`
 Prepends today's daily note with a string.
-Front matter is honored (i.e. the new text will be added to the note body below the front matter) unless explicity stated otherwise.
+Front matter is honored (i.e. the new text will be added to the note body below the front matter) unless explicitly stated otherwise.

 ### Parameters
 In addition to the base parameters (see section ["Parameters required in/ accepted by all calls"](../parameters.md)):